fvr1210/beer_prices/ReadMe.md

 Where beers are sold in 12ou (35.3cl) varieties vs the European standard of 33cl, GoEuro normalized prices to be equivalent to a 33cl bottle.
 </li>
 </ul>
-Looking at the beer prices at the bar it would have be good if they have stated more prominent and not only in a footnote that the prices were collected at hotel bars.
+It would have be good if they have stated more prominent and not only in a footnote that the bar prices were collected at hotel bars.
 The prices seem in general a little high for me and that they were collected at a hotel bar could be a reason.
 In my opinion they also should have used an average exchange rate to converting to USD not just take one on a somehow random day.
 Unfortunately, I don&rsquo;t have the exact source for the consumption data.
 I doubt that the numbers are for 2015 since such data is mostly uploaded with delay.
 I&rsquo;m also not sure if this data has some faulty numbers, especially the high consumption in Vietnam seems odd.
 This is way I added two more sources for consumption data to the raw data base.
 The data set has a European bias.
-This is probably due to the fact, that it was collected by a European focused website…
+This is probably due to the fact, that it was collected by a European focused website.
 <p><h3>GHO consumption data</h3></p>
 <strong>Name of the file:</strong> beer-consumption-per-person-GHO.csv
 <strong>Source: </strong>The data is from the World Health Organization (WHO) data base &ldquo;Global Health Observatory&rdquo; (GHO) and can be found <a href="https://apps.who.int/gho/data/node.main.A1039?lang=en">here</a>.
 I choose to use the consumption data for the year 2015.